alexeyraspopov/redux-suspense/README.md

 The important part of the mechanism is that developers do not need to specify such logic in `componentDidMount()` explicitly as it is needed now.
 However, the top-level logic remains the same.
+Current implementation hides this aspect from developers so it can be done in the most efficient way and updated with newer versions of React without forcing developers to refactor existing code.

 ## API